thruthesky/flutterflow_widgets/README.md

 # IconLabelColumn

 - It's a simple widget of a combination of icon and label in column.
+It shows icon on top and label at bottom.
 That's it.

 Example of UI
 ![Image Link](https://github.com/thruthesky/flutterflow_widgets/blob/main/res/img/icon-label-column.jpg?raw=true "Icon label column")